• Skip to content

 Crohn’s disease is a type of inflammatory bowel disease.

-People with Crohn’s disease have chronic inflammation in the digestive tract.
-The inflammation mostly happens in the large and small bowel (intestines), but it can be anywhere in the digestive tract, which goes from the mouth to the anus.
+People with Crohn’s disease have chronic inflammation in their digestive tracts.
+The inflammation mostly happens in the large and small bowel, but it can be anywhere in the digestive tract, which goes from the mouth to the anus.

 Crohn’s disease can lead to bowel damage, which can lead to further complications.